lemon07r/pampax/README.md

 ## 🔐 Encrypting the Chunk Store

-PAMPA can encrypt chunk bodies at rest using AES-256-GCM.
+PAMPAX can encrypt chunk bodies at rest using AES-256-GCM.
 Configure it like this:

 1. Export a 32-byte key in base64 or hex form:

     ```bash
-    export PAMPA_ENCRYPTION_KEY="$(openssl rand -base64 32)"
+    export PAMPAX_ENCRYPTION_KEY="$(openssl rand -base64 32)"
     ```

 2. Index with encryption enabled (skips plaintext writes even if stale files exist):

     ```bash
-    npx pampa index --encrypt on
+    npx pampax index --encrypt on
     ```

-    Without `--encrypt`, PAMPA auto-encrypts when the environment key is present.
+    Without `--encrypt`, PAMPAX auto-encrypts when the environment key is present.
 Use `--encrypt off` to force plaintext (e.g., for debugging).

 3. All new chunks are stored as `.gz.enc` and require the same key for CLI or MCP chunk retrieval.
 Missing or corrupt keys surface clear errors instead of leaking data.